MahanVeisi8/From-Chaos-to-Clarity-Denoising-Images-with-UNet-and-GANs/README.md

 ```

 2. **Bottleneck**:
-   - A dense `ConvBlock` connects the encoder and decoder, capturing global context.
+   - A dense `ConvBlock` bridges the encoder and decoder, aggregating global context to capture high-level features.

 3. **Decoder**:
-   - Each `DecoderBlock` upsamples the feature maps using transposed convolutions.
+   - Each `DecoderBlock` upsamples the feature maps using transposed convolutions, enabling reconstruction at higher resolutions.
-   - Skip connections combine lower-level details from the encoder.
+   - Skip connections integrate fine-grained details from the encoder for precise restoration.
-   - Attention mechanisms prioritize important features while discarding noise.
+   - Attention mechanisms selectively refine the reconstructed features, helping prioritize meaningful information.

 ```python
 class DecoderBlock(nn.Module):